-- The school have purchased inhalers and Aero Chambers to be used in an emergency. ٠ There is one for the EYFS building and two for the main school building. - Inhaler devices usually deliver asthma medicines.
-A spacer device is used with most • inhalers, and the child may need some help to do this.
-It is good practice to support children with asthma to take charge of and use their inhaler from an early age, and many do. - Inhalers should always be readily available during physical education, sports activities and • educational visits. - For a child with asthma, the health care professional will prescribe a spare inhaler to be kept in school. - Staff are alerted to pupils with severe conditions with pupils' photographs, together with an outline on medical protocols (care plans on staffroom medical board). - Blue asthma record file kept in office: records of inhalers given to be kept in classroom ٠ asthma bags and handed into the office every term.
+- ♦ The school have purchased inhalers and Aero Chambers to be used in an emergency.
+There is one for the EYFS building and two for the main school building. - ♦ Inhaler devices usually deliver asthma medicines.
+A spacer device is used with most inhalers, and the child may need some help to do this.
+It is good practice to support children with asthma to take charge of and use their inhaler from an early age, and many do. - Inhalers should always be readily available during PE, sports activities and educational visits. - ◆ For a child with asthma, the health care professional will prescribe a spare inhaler to be kept in school. - ♦ Staff are alerted to pupils with severe conditions with pupils' photographs, together with an outline on medical protocols (care plans on staffroom medical board). - ♦ Blue asthma record file kept in office: records of inhalers given to be kept in classroom asthma bags.
+These are collected / checked by K Palmer in the office every half-term.